 In a nutshell, personalized customer catalogs/picklists empower your reps to grow their AOV (average order value) and increase the value they bring to customers.
 This is a great way to grow revenue through your Field Sales Portal.

 2. Choose a field sales portal architecture that’s flexible enough to support a customer-facing solution, too

 Gone are the days when manufacturers could have a field sales portal alone (i.e. no customer-facing digital portal).
 COVID has driven manufacturers’ buyers to self-service B2B portals.
 Yet the trend was in motion before the pandemic, too; in fact, research from Avionos in 2018 found that the availability of a customer portal was a critical factor in choosing a supplier for 97% of procurement managers.

 For manufacturers with a field sales portal, there may be an opportunity to leverage the architecture for a customer-facing solution—as long as the SAP integration architecture permits it.
 (Note: Corevist’s Field Sales Portal solution supports this kind of scaling.
 For more information, watch our webinar with our client Bioventus, who started with a Field Sales Portal, then scaled up to onboard customers to the solution as well.)

 One caveat: If your Field Sales Portal is going to support customers, basing it on your CRM may not be the best choice.
 CRM data was never meant for customer consumption.
 It’s better to choose a solution for Field Sales that keeps SAP data at the core through real-time integration.
-This kind of architecture allows you to roll out a digital customer portal, too, without duplicate infrastructure investment.
+This kind of architecture allows you to roll out an SAP customer portal solution, too, without duplicate infrastructure investment.